This article presents a complete comparison between REST vs SOAP API in a cloud-native environment.

 Web services security (WS-security): Standardizes the way communications get protected and transmitted using unique identifiers known as tokens.

 WS-Reliable messaging: Standardizes error handling across unstable IT architecture while sending messages.
-Web application address (WS-addressing): Stores routing information as metadata inside SOAP headers rather than storing it more profound within the network.
+Web application address (WS-addressing): Stores routing information as metadata inside SOAP headers rather than storing it more profoundly within the network.
 Web services description language (WSDL): Describes what a web service performs and where it starts and stops.

 Below is an infographic by SOAPUI.ORG